Preventing and Overcoming a Lapse

 The type of anxiety disorder, its severity, the presence of co-occurring disorders and level of distress typically will guide the medication you’re prescribed, the starting dose and the length of treatment.
 For someone with panic disorder, physicians usually prescribe a low dose of a SSRI — lower than that for depression or social anxiety disorder — because these patients are particularly sensitive to the effects of medication, said Michael R. Liebowitz, M.D., Professor of Clinical Psychiatry at Columbia University and Managing Director of The Medical Research Network.

 In principle, patients take medication for about a year, but in practice, this can be longer, Dr. Roy-Byrne said.
-If someone is experiencing stress and still has some co-occurring anxiety, phobic or depressive symptoms, it’s very likely he or she will relapse after stopping medication, he said.
+If someone is experiencing stress and still has some co-occurring anxiety, phobic, or depressive symptoms, it’s very likely he or she will relapse after stopping the medication, he said.
 Some anxiety disorders, such as obsessive-compulsive disorder (OCD), generally take longer to treat, Dr. Liebowitz said.

 For more information on medication, see here.
 If you can’t afford medication, consider participating in clinical trials.
 In Dr. Liebowitz’s studies, participants receive six months of free treatment after completing the clinical trials.